HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ## Assumptions

-- This document uses the ballot semantics model built by the Election Modeling Working Group.
+- This document uses the ballot semantics model built by the NIST-EAC Election Modeling Working Group.
 - Readers of this document are expected to have a working understanding of XML.

 ## Anatomy of a CVR